 In these instances, relying on a sequence of appropriate tools and techniques will get you where you need to be.

-Equally I can think of many times where once the appropriate methods are applied the best solutions identified go against the popular opinion of what the fix should be prior to the exercise starting.
+Equally I can think of many times where once the appropriate methods are applied the best solutions identified go against the popular opinion of what the fix should be prior to the beginning of the exercise.

 Ensuring that those who undertake the improvement respect and follow this appropriate level of rigor is essential.